|

 JexePack, and after Java 6 was released

-I started to get complaints from customers that generated EXE's were reporting
+I started to get complaints from customers that generated EXE's (that worked just

 A quick search of Google turned up this relevant content: